 I have yogurt pretty much every day.
 It used to be little pots of flavoured yogurt.
 Then I was looking for a live yogurt with fewer additives, and moved to Yeo Valley – still the little pots, but so nice!
 Then, as awareness of our global plastic problem increased, I moved some months ago [June 2017] to the 1kg size, which we flavour sometimes with lemon curd or jam – or often these days just have with fruit.

-As part of Less-Plastic Lent , I thought I’d try to make it.
+As part of Less-Plastic Lent , I thought I’d try to make my own yogurt.
 I didn’t want to buy another gadget (which is probably mostly plastic) if I don’t know I’m going to stick with it, so a recipe caught my eye that uses a slow cooker for the yogurt.
 Ideal!
 And in various discussions with the Lent Facebook group I’ve learned all kinds of things that I thought I would gather in one place for easy reference.

 (Note – if you want to try the slow cooker recipe, I recommend starting your process about 5-6 hours before you plan to go to bed… there is a lot of waiting.
 It will be ready to put into the fridge in the morning.)

 Ingredients: just milk and plain live yogurt (about 2 Tbs live yogurt per pint of milk, or 50 ml per litre).
 I used just a pint of whole milk, my first try.
 Whole milk yields a naturally thicker yogurt than skimmed milk, but with skimmed milk you could try adding 2-4Tbs powdered milk if you want a thicker result.